Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Link Budget Analysis for RSS-Assisted Non-Terrestrial Networks

 Unlike (\ref{Eq:Pr2}), the parameters $\lambda$, $N$, and $(d_t+d_r)$ have the same scaling law for the received power improvement or degradation.

-One of the distinct features of aerial platforms compared to terrestrial networks is their placement flexibility that allows to optimize the system's performance. \begin{Proposition} Given that Tx and Rx are collinearly separated by distance $d_l=2 d$, and that the aerial platform is located at altitude $H_{RSS}$ and horizontally separated from the Tx by a distance $r$, i.e., $d_t=\sqrt{H_{RSS}^2+r^2}$ and $d_r=\sqrt{H_{RSS}^2+(2d-r)^2}$, then, the optimal placement of the aerial platform under specular reflection is given by
+One of the distinct features of aerial platforms compared to terrestrial networks is their flexibility of placement, which allows to further enhance the system performance. \begin{Proposition} Given that Tx and Rx are collinearly separated by distance $d_l=2 d$, and that the aerial platform is located at altitude $H_{RSS}$ and horizontally separated from the Tx by a distance $r$, i.e., $d_t=\sqrt{H_{RSS}^2+r^2}$ and $d_r=\sqrt{H_{RSS}^2+(2d-r)^2}$, then the optimal placement of the aerial platform under specular reflection is given by

-i.e., the platform is placed over the perpendicular bisector of the segment Tx-Rx at altitude $H_{RSS}$. \end{Proposition} \begin{proof} The specular equivalent path-loss distance, denoted $d_{sp}$, can be written as
+That is, the platform is placed over the perpendicular bisector of the segment Tx-Rx at altitude $H_{RSS}$. \end{Proposition} \begin{proof} The specular equivalent path-loss distance, denoted $d_{sp}$, can be written as

 To maximize $P_r$, we need to minimize $d_{sp}$ through nulling its first derivative, i.e,

 from which we obtain $r^{*}=d$.
 When substituting this solution in the second derivative of $d_{sp}$, $\frac{\partial^2 d_{sp}}{\partial r^2}$, we get